 Presumably they do not do this because they do not know what these principles are and how they can be applied to match the needs of their clients.

 The best way of learning about these principles and how to apply them in the context of legal services is to attend a legal project management training course.

-I am running a legal project management training course in September and there are still a few places left to fill.
 Why not join me and improve your legal project management skills?